WORKING IN THE TRADES: HVAC LICENSING

 Con:

-• If you don’t have a strong network, you have limited options to connect with employers.
+If you don’t have a strong network, you have limited options to connect with employers

 Do you need insurance?

-In this industry, it’s best to have insurance than to not have it.
+In this industry, it’s better to have insurance than to not have it.
 Most of the bidding, planning, and contractual standards in an HVAC business require some type of insurance.
 Depending on the HVAC business that hires you, many companies will insure you as part of the employment requirements.
-If you are going out on your own as a HVAC technician, you will need insurance to perform the contracted work.
+If you are going out on your own as an HVAC technician, you will need insurance to perform the contracted work.

 Further education and training